itamarc/action-itemplate-ghpages/README.md

 processed first and their filled content will be available using as key the file name until the first character "." (dot) preceded by `SNP_`.

+The snippets folder will not be recursive, all snippets must be in the same folder, without subfolders.

 Example: if there is in the snippets folder a file named `RELEASES.html` (or `RELEASES.tmpl.html` or `RELEASES.snp.html`), it will be processed and its content will be available when processing the templates with the